-Smartling's Localization Terminology
+Smartling's Glossary of Localization Terminology

 This glossary provides definitions of terms related to the localization industry, and more specifically, Smartling.
 It is divided into the following sections: